NextronSystems/thor-manual/signatures/sigma.rst

 Object Type Reference
 *********************

-THOR includes 90 object types.
-Here are the most commonly used for detection rules:
+THOR includes many object types.
+The following are among the most commonly used in detection rules:

 **Process and Memory:**
    ``process``, ``process connection``, ``process handle``, ``thread``